Gael-de-Sailly/realterrain/README.md

 ![screenshot_20151031_114215](https://cloud.githubusercontent.com/assets/12679496/10865364/58dbd988-7fc6-11e5-8a7e-75abc31f378d.png)

 ### Dependencies:
-- You must have imageMagick and MagickWand installed on your system
+- You must have imageMagick and MagickWand , OR imlib2 installed on your system
 - Mod security disabled

 ### Instructions
-- install the dependencies and the mod as usual
+- install the dependencies and the mod as usual (luarocks can be activated if needed)
 - launch the game with mod enabled, default settings should work
 - use the Realterrain Remote to change the settings, or
-- edit the mod defaults section
+- edit the mod defaults section (better to use the remote)
-- create greyscale images for heightmap, biomes, rivers and roads if desired (heightmap is required) these should be the same length and width.
-Biomes image should be 8-bit and use pixel values from 0-9 to match the biome numbers, which makes it hard to paint them visually (working on this issue), roads and rivers can be any non-zero value.
+- create greyscale images for heightmap and biomes heightmap is required) these should be the same length and width.
+The Biomes layer uses USGS landcover classifications and collapses tier two or three to tier one, which means that values from 10-19 are equivalent to 1, 20-29 are equivalent to 2, etc upt to 99. the biome file is assumed to be 8-bit. pixel values that equate to 1 (or 10-19) will paint as roads, and pixel values that equate to biome 5 () will paint as water.
+A color image can be used for elevation and landcover but only the red channel is used.
+Read the defaults to see what the other biomes equate to in the USGS system, or redefine them in the in-game biome settings tool.
 - after you change settings exit the world and delete the map.sqlite in the world folder (the Delete button is experimental)
 - enjoy!